-Our fourth piece of audio fiction for April is “Water in Springtime” written by Kali Wallace and read by Kate Baker.
+Our second podcast for February is “Prosthetic Daughter” written by Nin Harris and read by Kate Baker.

 Subscribe to our podcast.

 HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 It will be a particularly brutal kill, even by her standards.

 She sat in warm shade at an outdoor café along the Calle de las Huertes, not far from the Prado Museum.
 Sonia needed to work in public spaces, needed to witness the human cost.
 Tourists, students, illegals, and the unemployed crowded the surrounding tables—all strangers. [...]